mjnurse/mjnurse.github.io/Blog-B/19-05-02_-_Statistical_Testing.md

 This isn't easy to calculate.
 We need to work out all the combinations of die sides on top (after n throws).
 These will include throws with our bad side on top.

 ----
+**First Roll**

-**First Roll** - 6 options, 1 is the bad side so chance of finding it is 1/6.
+- 6 options, 1 is the bad side so chance of finding it is 1/6.
 **Calculation** - `1/6 = 16.7%`
 ----
+**Second Roll**

-**Second Roll**  If role 1 finds a bad side then we stop, there is a 1/6 chance of this.
-If roll one finds a good side (there is a 5/6 chance of this), we roll again.
-The second roll has a 1/6 chance of being bad.
+- If role 1 finds a bad side then we stop, there is a 1/6 chance of this.
+- If roll one finds a good side (there is a 5/6 chance of this), we roll again.
+- The second roll has a 1/6 chance of being bad.
- Calculation  `1/6 + (5/6 x 1/6) = 30.6%`
+**Calculation** - `1/6 + (5/6 x 1/6) = 30.6%`
 ----
 **Third Roll**  - If role 1 finds a bad side then we stop, there is a 1/6 chance of this.
   - If roll 1 finds a good side (there is a 5/6 chance of this), we roll again.
   - Roll 2 roll has a 1/6 chance of being bad, if we find bad side we stop.
   - If role 2 finds a good side (there is a 5/6 chance of this), we roll again.